DamianKrecisz/CookBalance/README.md

 The application was written in order to improve skills in the Angular and Firebase framework.

- I focused mainly on functionality to be able to give the first utility version.
+ I focused mainly on <ins>functionality</ins> to be able to give the first utility version.
 In the future, I want to expand the application with new modules, including:
  - Calorie and micronutrient counter
  - Self-sharing of own recipes by users
  - Opinions and ranking of recipes